 - Sprains and strains.
 Baseball players are susceptible to sprains to the arm, shoulder and elbow from pitching and throwing, and ankle sprains from base running.

 - Fractures.
 Broken or fractured fingers, hands and wrists can be common among baseball players from impact with the ball, bases or other players, as well as from swinging the bat.

 - Concussions.
 Catchers are most at-risk for suffering from a concussion.

-Fatigue is the common culprit
+Fatigue is a common culprit for baseball injuries

-“The number one indicator of all injuries is fatigue,” shares Baggett.
-“Parents know their children better than anyone else.
-Watching for warning signs of fatigue can help prevent serious baseball injuries that can result in time off or even surgery.”
+"The number one indicator of all injuries is fatigue," shares Utne.
+"Parents know their children better than anyone else.
+Watching for warning signs of fatigue can help prevent serious baseball injuries that can result in time off or even surgery."

 Fatigue can be caused by many factors, including:

 - Extended times of play, such as double-headers, long innings or tournament weekends